Rook Script

 Some examples of syllable boundaries determined by vowel checking:

-Latin rook (romanized)
+Latin romanized rook rook script

-ledger lej·ər
+ledger lej·ər ledger

-savage sav·ij
+savage sav·ij savage

-pushy push·ii
+pushy push·ii pushy

-spatula spat·chuu·lə
+spatula spat·chuu·lə spatula

-Latin rook (romanized)
+Latin romanized rook rook script

-satire sa·tai·ər
+satire sa·tai·ər satire

-metallic me·tal·ik
+metallic me·tal·ik metallic

-yeah ya
+yeah ya yeah

 Relative stress